cristinaortega01/WikiOdyssey/README.md

 FEATURES

-🌍 Visualises data from Wikidata
+🌍 Visualises data from Wikidata.

-🧭 No manual querying — just start typing and select from available suggestions.
+🧭 No manual querying, just start typing and select from available suggestions.

 🎯 Filtering and sorting options for results displayed.